Hertzspr/book_app/README.md

 # book_app

-this app consists of book catalogue and its book detail.
+This app consists of abook catalogue and its books' detail.